nlnzcollservices/harvester_manager/Technical_notes.md

 b.
 Things get added/removed
 3. Build a spoofing/testing `item()` and testing 'spreadsheet' to mock all the harvester cases
 4. Fix the confusion over `self.storage_folder` and `self.storage_location` in `Item()`
-5. Fix all the harvesters so they properly follow the agreen content structure.
-This was a late addition, so some ealier harvesters do not.
+5. Fix all the harvesters so they properly follow the agreed harvest content structure.
+This requirement was a late addition, so some earlier harvesters do not adhere to the rules.
 Assume any v1 harvester needs to be cleaned up.

 ### Notes